zkxl/zkxl.github.io/_posts/2017-02-08-greedy-algorithm.md

 Output: Maximum number of jobs in a __sequence__ so that there is no overlap.

-Algorithm: Earliest Finish Time First O(nlogn).
+Algorithm: Earliest Finish Time First O(nlogn). _You goal is to maximize the number of non-overlapping jobs within the time frame._

 ---